vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 *To intrude* is defined as lying or sitting down within 75cm of his sleeping place, or on the way to the entrance.

-There is no offence in intruding for a compelling reason, such as suffering from the cold or heat, being sick, or begin in danger.
+There is no offense in intruding for a compelling reason, such as suffering from the cold or heat, being sick, or begin in danger.
 One should leave after the reason to intrude has passed.